An encapsulation of the design-time view controller and window controller graph represented in an Interface Builder storyboard resource file.

 - macOS 10.10+

 You can use storyboard files to define the view and window controllers for all or part of an app’s user interface.
-Typically, these controllers instantiate automatically in response to actions defined within a storyboard file itself, such as the clicking of a button or the choosing of a menu item.
+Typically, AppKit creates these objects automatically in response to actions defined within a storyboard file itself, such as the clicking of a button or the choosing of a menu item.
 However, you can use a storyboard object to directly instantiate the initial view controller from a storyboard file or to instantiate other view or window controllers that you want to present programmatically.
 In the context of a storyboard file, each contained controller is called a scene.